creacher-creolio/mandarinTamer/README.md

 MandarinTamer stands out for its ability to convert text without requiring prior knowledge of the input script.
 It seamlessly handles Simplified, all forms of Traditional, or even mixed-script text, automatically transforming it into your desired script.

-It also offers:

-- **Modernization and Normalization**: Replace rare or outdated terms with more commonly used equivalents.
-- **AI-Powered Context Awareness**: Uses sentence context with AI to intelligently resolve one-to-many mappings.

 ## Key Features

 - **Simplified ↔ Taiwanese Traditional Conversion**: Handle text transformation with precision, adhering to regional linguistic norms.
+- **AI-Powered Context Awareness**: Uses sentence context with AI to intelligently resolve one-to-many mappings.
 - **Context-Free Accuracy**: Achieves high accuracy without requiring metadata or prior knowledge of the input text.
-- **Modernization and Normalization**: Optionally modernize rare or archaic words into their more commonly used equivalents.
+- **Modernization and Normalization**: Optionally replace rare or archaic words with more common used equivalents.
-- **Taiwanese-Centric Focus**: Optimized for Taiwanese writing conventions, perfect for localization and Taiwanese content.
 - **Open Source**: Built for developers and researchers to adapt, enhance, and integrate into other projects.

 ## Why MandarinTamer?